CounterpartyXCP/Documentation/Installation/federated_node.md

 ### Windows

+**NOTE**: Installation on Windows is still in *BETA* state, and we can promise a fully-working environment.
+[Please report](https://github.com/CounterpartyXCP/federatednode/issues) any bugs you find.

 * **Python 3.5.x**: [Download and install](https://www.python.org/downloads/) the latest Python 3.5.x release.
 Make sure you check the box "Add Python 3.5 to PATH" on the first page.
 (If you get an error during installation, make sure your windows system is fully updated via Windows Update.)
 * **Docker**: If using Windows 10, we recommend to [install Docker for Windows](https://docs.docker.com/engine/installation/windows/).
 For all other versions of Windows, [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 * **Git**: Make sure `git` is installed.
 If not, install it from [here](https://git-scm.com/download/win) (note that if using Docker Toolbox, it will install it by default).